sasadangelo/terraform-tutorials/lesson-05/README.md

 # Lesson 05

 In this lesson we will simplify a bit our code in order to remove unnecessary variables.
+The code base for this lesson is the [following repository](https://github.ibm.com/ibm-cloudfoundry/infrastructure).

 ## Simplify the code